Ahmed Sékou Touré: Presidency (1958–1984)

 In 1960, Touré declared the PDG to be the only legal party, though the country had effectively been a one-party state since independence.
 For the next 24 years, Touré effectively held all governing power in the nation.
 He was elected to a seven-year term as president in 1961; as leader of the PDG he was the only candidate.
 He was reelected unopposed in 1968, 1974 and 1982.
 Every five years, a single list of PDG candidates was returned to the National Assembly.

 During his presidency, Touré's policies were strongly based on socialism, with the nationalization of foreign companies and centralized economic plans.
 He won the Lenin Peace Prize as a result in 1961.
 His early actions to reject the French and then to appropriate wealth and farmland from traditional landlords angered many powerful forces, but the increasing failure of his government to provide either economic opportunities or democratic rights angered more.
 Famously, he stated that "Guinea prefers poverty in freedom to riches in slavery."

 Guineans who had fled reported that Touré's regime "practices tyranny and torture on a daily basis".
 His approach towards his opponents caused charges to be brought from Amnesty International (as well as other human rights organizations), accusing his rule to be too oppressive.
-From 1965 to 1975 Touré ended all his government's relations with France, the former colonial power.
+From 1965 to 1975 Touré ended all his government's relations with France, supposedly because of French involvement in the creation of opposition groups against his government.

 Touré argued that Africa had lost much during colonization, and that Africa ought to retaliate by cutting off ties to former colonial nations.
 However, in 1978 Guinea's ties with the Soviet Union soured, and, as a sign of reconciliation, President of France Valéry Giscard d'Estaing visited Guinea, the first state visit by a French president.